ExCL-Docs/excl-user-docs/system-overview/README.md

 ### Slurm for Large Jobs

-- Triple Crown — Dedicated Slurm runners.
+- Triple Crown — Large CPU and memory systems for shared use.
   - `affirmed`
   - `justify`
   - `secretariat`